The Music Recording Process in Order of Appearance

+But that part of the process follows on the heels of much work that has already been done.
 Sometimes I take the studio experience for granted.
 But I know not everyone knows how the recording process goes.
-Here’s a basic list of events:
+So, here’s a basic list of events in order of appearance:

 Making My Appearance